sandrosdj/AweTracker/README.md

 ==========

 ## Demo
-I'm running a demo here: http://awetune.tk/
+I'm running a demo here: *** discontinued ***
 It's always on the latest version so here, you'll be able to check the building process.
 Since I don't have much time to spend on this, feel free to contribute to the project.

 ## How to use
+Since I did not want to create a reg/login system Filtr. is used to handle user authentication.
+Feel free to replace it with your solution.

 ### Part 1
 - Create a Filtr. account at https://filtr.sandros.hu